Solenoid Valve Timer - How it Works

 Repeating ON-OFF cycle

-A typical practical application where a solenoid valve with an integrated digital timer and the infinite on-off cycle would be used is an automated irrigation system for a farm or a garden.
-The digital timer can be programmed to adjust the watering schedule automatically, ensuring that the plants receive the correct amount of water without any manual intervention.
-Use the following steps to program the digital timer in this configuration:
+A common practical application for a solenoid valve with an integrated digital timer and an infinite on-off cycle is an automated irrigation system for farms or gardens.
+By programming the digital timer, the watering schedule can be automatically adjusted, ensuring that plants receive the optimal amount of water without requiring any manual intervention.
+Perform the following steps to program the digital timer in this configuration:

 Figure 6: Waveform showing infinite ON-OFF cycle